davidaavilar/panw-prisma-cloud/cloud_discovery/README.md

 2. You have to udpate Console and Console Credentials.
 You can find them in the Console:

 	_tenant = ""_

 	_accesskey = ""_

 	_secret = ""_

+### Notes:

+This script only works for Azure Cloud Accounts, for now.
+We are working adding another Cloud Providers.